 Products like spotlights and laser pointers tend to have the industry's highest candlepower rating because most of the illumination focuses in a single direction.
 Even if you block a portion of the light, the same intensity is seen from the areas that aren't obscured.

+Part 3.
 What Is Lux?

+Lamps displaying lux measurements for brightness usually list a distance from the bulb as part of the information.
+That info is necessary because any proximity alterations change the perceived lux level.
+For instance, a spotlight shines only in one square meter with a 500-lumen rating, the surface area has a 500-lux rating.
 Now let's say the spotlight gets backed up so that it now shines over five square meters.
 Even though the lumens stay the same (500), the lux rating decreases to 100 because of the extra space that requires illumination.

 Although this information isn't always helpful for indoor lighting needs, it does provide data about replicating daylight inside or providing appropriate task light installation.